 Adam has developed considerable experience in representing employees, Trade Unions and employers in tribunals across England, Wales and Scotland as well as the Employment Appeal Tribunal.
 He also undertakes advisory work and assists with alternative forms of dispute resolution.
-Particular areas of expertise include discrimination, unfair dismissal, whistle-blowing, TUPE, working time, and redundancy.
+Particular areas of expertise include discrimination, unfair dismissal, ‘whistle-blowing’, TUPE, working time, and redundancy.
 Adam regularly appears in multi-week tribunal hearings as well as claims on behalf of multiple claimants.

-- Forest Gate Healthcare v Williams EAT
+- Forest Gate Healthcare v Williams (successful EAT appeal relating to the proper application of the ‘range of reasonable responses test).